OpenAndrexial/Optifine/README.md

 - [x] Optifine (needs to check)
 # System Requirements
 <li>Windows 11 or Windows 10 version 1809+.</li>
-<li>.net core 3.1.</li>
+<li>.net core desktop runtime 3.1.</li>
 <li>At least 4GB of RAM.</li>
 <h1>Installation </h1>
-Goto https://github.com/Chaniru22/Emerald-Launcher-Public/releases/ and download and run the setup for your PC (x86,x64)
+Goto https://github.com/Chaniru22/Emerald-Launcher-Public/releases/ and download and run the setup that matches for your PC🖥 (x86,x64)
 <br>
 <b>Note: This is in highly development!</b>